PAESCAL-SciDAC5/task-notes-visualization/vis/vis-meeting-2022-09-19.md

 ### Hui's notes from 9/13/2022

 * I uploaded a new sample output file `PD_1800_ad4fd8_ANN_climo_SE.nc` to [the directory](https://compy-dtn.pnl.gov/wanh895/ParaView_EAM/cubed_sphere/model_output_samples/).
 This file has more typical meteorological fields (like winds, temperature, clouds, aerosol-related quantities).
-Also, the values are annual averages, which can help us orient ourseleves.
+Also, the values are annual averages, which can help us orient ourselves.
 * I downloaded ParaView 5.11.0-RC1 to my MacBook Pro (OS is 10.15.7, Catalina) and used it on the new sample data.
 See the two screenshots below.

 #### Loading the data file in ParaView